Set up Linux (Beta) on your Chromebook

 Check what’s not supported yet

-- Speakers, microphones, cameras, and USB devices are not yet supported.
+- Microphones and cameras are not yet supported.

 - Hardware acceleration is not yet supported, including GPU and video decode.